rob-foulkrod/AI050LabAlternate/README.md

     - OpenAI__SearchIndexName
     - OpenAI__SearchKey

    The values can be easily from from the OpanAI sandbox when you view code.
-It will lok similar to the location below:
+It will look similar to the location below:

 ```json
 [